 The Credit Union policies state that directors are reimbursed for services.
 The Credit Union discloses this information as a separate item in the financial statements.
-Director remuneration in 2018 totaled \$20,700 for attending meetings and training workshops.
-In addition; mileage, meeting, training and conference costs for the Directors totaled \$5,729.
+Director remuneration in 2019 totaled \$15,900 for attending meetings and training workshops.
+In addition; mileage, meeting, training and conference costs for the Directors totaled \$5,113.

 All directors are encouraged to attend at least 75% of the board meetings annually.
 In any event, a director shall not miss more than two consecutive meetings unless excused for good cause by the Board.
-In 2018 the Board of Directors held 11 regular meetings and 21 committee meetings.
-Attendance ranged from 100% to a low of 64% with the average being 90%.
-All directors met the requirement of the DDCU bylaws by attending at least 6 board meetings.
+In 2019 the Board of Directors held 11 regular meetings and 11 committee meetings.
+Attendance ranged from 100% to a low of 47% with the average meeting attendance being 82%.
+All directors, but one met the requirement of the DDCU bylaws by attending at least 6 board meetings.
+This director was deemed to have had sufficient cause for not attending the minimum number of meetings.